jaypunekar/jaypunekar.github.io/_posts/2024-08-14-setting-up-gpu-with-pytorch.md

 For Visual Studio you will have to install certain workloads which will then automatically install C++ libraries required for CUDA.

 ## Visual Studio Installation
-- Setep 1: Go to Visual Studio website [here](https://visualstudio.microsoft.com/) and download the installer.
+- Step 1: Go to Visual Studio website [here](https://visualstudio.microsoft.com/) and download the installer.

 - Step 2: While installing you will come on workloads page.
 Select Mobile Development with C++ and Desktop Development with C++, keep rest the same.
 It may take some time to install.